 A file-caching problem instance specifies a cache size k (a positive integer) and a sequence of requests to files, each with a size (a positive integer) and a retrieval cost (a non-negative number).
 The goal is to maintain the cache to satisfy the requests while minimizing the retrieval cost.
 Specifically, for each request, if the file is not in the cache, one must retrieve it into the cache (paying the retrieval cost) and remove other files to bring the total size of files in the cache to k or less.
 Weighted caching, or weighted paging is the special case when each file size is 1.
-Paging is the special case when each file size and each retrieval cost is 1.
-Then the goal is to minimize cache misses, or equivalently the fault rate.
+Paging is the special case when each file size and each retrieval cost is 1 (then the retrieval cost is the number of cache misses, and the fault rate is the average retrieval cost per request).